 Yes — the Tamron 18-300mm F/3.5-6.3 Di III-A VC VXD is one of the most versatile lenses for Fujifilm X-mount users.
 It covers wide to telephoto perspectives in a single lens, making it ideal for travel, landscape, and everyday shooting.
 Its excellent image stabilization and fast autofocus ensure sharp, detailed landscape shots even when handheld.

 For photographers who want one lens to handle every situation, the Tamron 18-300mm F/3.5-6.3 is the perfect choice.
-If you prefer a lightweight setup with maximum versatility, this all-in-one zoom lets you shoot everything from wide landscapes to distant peaks without switching lenses.
+If you want a brighter constant aperture and a more traditional everyday zoom range, the Tamron 17-70mm F/2.8 is an ideal travel companion.

 Absolutely.
 A telephoto lens like the Tamron 150-500mm F/5-6.7 Di III VC VXD lets you isolate distant details, compress layers, and create dramatic perspectives.
 It’s a great complement to a wide-angle lens—perfect for photographing mountain ridges, wildlife in landscapes, and atmospheric scenes.